Peach Coffee Cake

 Tips

-• Use parchment paper: Line the pan with parchment, leaving an overhang for easy removal of the cake once it’s baked.
-This helps keep the layers intact when slicing.
+• Use parchment paper.
+Line the pan with parchment, leaving an overhang on two sides for easy removal of the cake once it’s baked.
+This is especially helpful with the double streusel layer, as it keeps the slices intact when lifting them out.

-• Add nuts: Mix chopped pecans or walnuts into the streusel for extra crunch.
+• Add nuts.
+Mix chopped pecans or walnuts in

 Close-up of a slice of crumbly peach coffee cake topped with streusel and drizzled with icing.
 The cake has visible chunks of peach and a golden-brown crust, creating a warm and inviting appearance.